pleasetrythisathome/pleasetrythisathome.github.io/billing.md

 My rate is $150/hour.
 I give discounts when we work more together.
 Sometimes I work for less on social good projects.

 I bill at $150/pomodoro, which I consider to be a more accurate unit of work produced.
-It's 25 minutes of uninterupted work on a specific task, followed by a 5 minute break, away from desk.
+It's 25 minutes of uninterrupted work on a specific task, followed by a 5 minute break, away from desk.
 After experimentation, I've found that I spend about double that time on the rest of work, things like calls, slack, scheduling, project management, review, lunch etc. I therefore equate 1 pomodoro to 1 hour of work.

 You can pay me by pomodoros or think of it like hours.